Satyamev Jayate (talk show): Promotions

 The teasers of the show were premiered on YouTube on 2 April 2012.
 The makers of show booked around 2,000 slots for the broadcaster's promos in 27 hours for an amount of ₹62.5 million.
 Reportedly, this was the highest costing promotional campaign for any Indian television show.
 Besides, the show was also promoted in Indian theaters.
 The theme song of the show was shown in 300 theaters across the country after the national anthem.
 In addition, interactive sessions were organized with audiences about the show in selected multiplexes of Mumbai and New Delhi.
 The responses of the audience were recorded and shown on screen during movie intervals.
 B. V. Rao of Aamir Khan Productions, claimed that "This is the first time that a TV show is being promoted in cinema halls."
 On 3 May 2012, Khan appeared on the daily soap Diya Aur Baati Hum, aired on Star Plus to promote the show.

 Theme song

 The promo song of the show was composed by Ram Sampath, written by Prasoon Joshi and sung by Keerthi Sagathia & Nishit Mehta.
-Initially planned to compose a national song or an anthem, the team, however, composed a romantic love song reflecting the love for the country and relating it with each Indian.
+Initially planned to compose a national song or an anthem, the team, however, composed a patriotic love song reflecting the love for the country and relating it with each Indian.
 The song was shot by Ram Madhvani in different states of India and was released on 13 April 2012.